Callymags/MS2-Arrow-Dash/README.md

 * [Canva:]( https://www.canva.com/) Used to create a simple logo for the game.
 * [Windows Paint 3D:](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) Used to create a transparent PNG of the logo created on Canva.
 * [Color Hunt:](https://colorhunt.co/) Used to find a suitable background colours for styling.
-* [Favicon.io:](https://favicon.io/favicon-converter/)Used to convert the arrow dash logo to favicon format.
+* [Favicon.io:](https://favicon.io/favicon-converter/) Used to convert the arrow dash logo to favicon format.

 ### Libraries
 * [Google fonts:](https://fonts.google.com/) Used to find appropriate fonts for content of both the index and game page.